If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before making a request to stay.

 - work gloves and a sun hat (helpful but not necessary to bring)

-We ask all overnight guests to dress fairly conservatively (i.e. wearing less revealing/tight fitting clothes).
+We ask all overnight guests to dress fairly conservatively (i.e. wearing comfortable, loose fitting clothes).
 This includes wearing pants, long shorts or long skirts and to wear long or short sleeve shirts rather than tank tops.

 The Eight Precepts